August 29, 2025 (9mo ago)

 That's where JotSpot comes in.

-It's stupidly simple: open the page, start typing, and your notes save automatically.
-No login.
-No "syncing to cloud" spinners.
-Everything lives in your browser's localStorage.
-That's it.
+Open the page and start typing, and your notes save automatically.
+There's no login and no "syncing to cloud" spinner that makes you wait—everything just lives in your browser's localStorage.

 JotSpot Welcome Dialog